wenh06/cinc2025/README.md

 - High-performing teams often accepted very low accuracy in exchange for better recall/risk ranking.
 - Foundation/self-supervised ECG encoders (ViT/Transformer backbones, distilled/foundation models pretrained on large ECG corpora) are widely used.

+### Focus Issue Phase Findings

+Empirical results from the Focus Issue Phase submissions reveal a key insight about handling the imbalanced data:

+- **Upsampling is harmful for this task.** Heavy upsampling of positive samples (e.g., SaMi-Trop ×12) causes the model to overfit to the few positive instances, severely hurting generalization across datasets (especially the hidden SaMi-Trop III and ELSA-Brasil test sets).
+- **Quality > Quantity.** Replacing upsampling with Weighted BCE + Soft Labels (reliability-aware label smoothing) improved the SaMi-Trop III score from 0.148 to 0.295 using the same ResNet backbone — nearly doubling performance.
+- This held even without a Foundation Model backbone: the CRNN-ResNet with the correct training strategy (no upsampling, Weighted BCE, soft labels) outperformed all prior submissions across all datasets except ELSA-Brasil (slight drop, within noise).

 ### Miscellaneous